The Fedora Atomic Desktops family of atomically updated distributions has been introduced.

 Fedora atomic builds are delivered in the form of a monolithic image that is not separated into individual packages and can be updated as a single unit by replacing the entire system image.
 The base environment is built from official Fedora RPMs using the rpm-ostree toolkit and mounted in read-only mode.
 To install and update additional applications, a system of self-contained flatpak packages is used, with which applications are separated from the main system and run in a separate container.

-Meanwhile, Ubuntu developers have changed plans for the atomically updated Ubuntu Core Desktop distribution, which they do not have time to make ready for the spring LTS release of Ubuntu 24.04.
-Ubuntu Core Desktop is built on the Ubuntu Core platform and includes only applications packaged in the Snap format.
-The developers decided to take their time and not release a raw product.
-The approximate release date for the first version of Ubuntu Core Desktop has not been announced; it is only noted that the release will be completed after all existing shortcomings have been eliminated.
+Meanwhile, the developers Ubuntu changed plans for the atomically updated distribution Ubuntu Core Desktop, which is not ready in time for the spring LTS release Ubuntu 24.04.
+Ubuntu Core Desktop is built on the platform Ubuntu Core and includes only applications packaged using Snap packages.
+The developers decided to take their time and not release a finished product.
+The estimated release date for the first version Ubuntu Core Desktop is not named, it is only noted that the release will be formed after all existing defects have been resolved.

 Source: opennet.ru